 Individual Digital Control Stations (DCS) are referenced to indicate allocation of points to each DCS and DCS location.
 Digital control stations shall consist of one or multiple controllers to meet requirements of this specification.

-Where a DCS is referenced, Contractor shall provide at least one (1) controller, and additional controllers as required, in sufficient quantity to meet the requirements of this Specification.
-Restrictions in applying controllers are specified in Section 251404: BAS Field Panels..
-This Contractor shall extend power to the DCS from an acceptable power panel.
-If the control contractor wishes to further distribute panels to other locations, control contractor is responsible for extending power to that location also.
-Furthermore, contractor is responsible for ensuring adequate locations for the panels that do not interfere with other requirements of the project and maintain adequate clearance for maintenance access.
+Where a DCS is referenced, provide at least one controller, and additional controllers as required, in sufficient quantity to meet the requirements of this Specification.
+Restrictions in applying controllers are specified in Section 251404: BAS Field Panels.
+Extend power to the DCS from an acceptable power panel.
+To distribute panels to other locations, extend power to those locations also.
+Ensure adequate locations for the panels that do not interfere with other requirements of the project and maintain adequate clearance for maintenance access.

-Contractor shall locate DCSs as referenced.
-It is the Contractor's responsibility to provide enough controllers to ensure a completely functioning system, according to the point list and sequence of operations.
+Locate DCSs as referenced.
+Provide enough controllers to ensure a completely functioning system, according to the point list and sequence of operations.

-Contractor shall provide a minimum of the following:
+Provide a minimum of the following:

 One DCS (including at least one controller) in each chilled water plant mechanical room.